dojo/docs/dojo/store.rst

 `HTML5/W3C's IndexedDB object store API <http://www.w3.org/TR/IndexedDB/#object-store-sync>`_.
 The ``dojox/storage``
 API is already a compatible subset of the Dojo object store API.

+Note that the newer `dstore <http://dstorejs.io/>`_ implementation is now available, and should be considered for new efforts. dstore has a compatibility interface with dojo/store.

 API
 ===